What to do in Winter in Burra and the Goyder Region

-Kick off at Hallett after dropping into the Hallett General Store for snacks and handicrafts before turning off the Barrier Highway onto the red saltbush plains that have laid a path through time.
+Kick off at Hallett after dropping into the Hallett General Store for snacks and handicrafts and grabbing coffee from Hallet Coffee & Collectables to get you fueled up for the day, before turning off the Barrier Highway onto the red saltbush plains that have laid a path through time.
 If you’re keen for something hot (or accommodation), try the Wildongoleechie Hotel for homemade meat pies and muffins and an open fire to ward off those wild southerly winds, or a counter meal on a Saturday or Sunday night.

 Create your own magic on the Colin Thiele Drive